We’ve always worked from home.

 Self-Care When Working From Home

-There are a few things you can do (in addition to building all the “barriers” described in this post) to keep your mind and body in an active, but stable, place throughout the workday.
+There are a few things you can do to keep your mind and body in an active, stable place all day.

 Put on your grownup pants, literally.
 Comb your hair.
 Come to “work” the same way you’d come to work.
 You will feel different.

 For example, Nicole finds an instrumental soundtrack focus-inducing.
-Me, I don’t even hear it, because I’m such an extreme mono-tasker that even the act of hearing becomes a subroutine of which I’m not aware.
+Me, I don’t even hear it.
+I’m such an extreme mono-tasker that even the act of hearing becomes a subroutine of which I’m not aware.
 Other people can’t focus unless they have complete silence.

 Find what works for you — but be honest about it.

 Is your mind drifting away with that classical symphony or those ocean sounds?
-Or is it just enough pleasant background to ease the anxiety that actually drives distractability, as Nir Eyal points out in Indistractable?
+Or is it just enough pleasant background to ease the anxiety that distracts?
 Only you can say.

 But tell the truth.

-For the pro-music crowd, DJ Nicole suggests a few excellent Spotify playlists, featuring music that’s interesting, but not distracting:
+For the pro-music crowd, DJ Nicole suggests a few excellent Spotify playlists.
+The music is interesting, but not distracting:

 - Brain Food